vmathm/Imago-English-v2/docs/api.md

 - Returns `403` if disabled or not in debug mode
 - Returns `404` if the user does not exist

+### `GET /auth/login/google`
+- Starts the OAuth login process via Google.
+- Redirects to Google’s OAuth 2.0 authorization screen.

+### `GET /auth/login/google/complete`
+- Callback endpoint after Google authorization completes.
+- Fetches user profile info from Google
+- Logs in the user if already registered
+- Creates a new user if email is not found in the database

+#### Response:
+- redirects to `/dashboard` if successful
+- Returns `403` if the user cancels login or token is invalid.

+### `GET /auth/logout`
+- Logs out a user and redirects to `/`.

 ## Admin